 One way to tell if all your practice is working is to record yourself with a camera.
-Use a camera and not just a sound recorder because it’s important to see how you speak, not only hear it.
+Use a camera and don’t just a sound recorder because it’s important to see how you speak, not only hear it.

 You don’t need to download any special software to record yourself; most computers and mobile devices have built-in video recorders.
 You can use PhotoBooth on a Mac or Movie Moments on a Windows computer.
 The specific programs change with time (the Movie Moments program, for instance, might not be available anymore by the time you read this) but as long as a computer has a camera, you should be able to record videos with it.
 Your phone or mobile device also has a video capturing app, usually as part of the camera app.

 Compare your recording to someone else saying the same words or sounds.
 Find a video of your favorite part from a movie, like this clip from “Earth to Echo.”
 Choose one or two sentences and record yourself trying to match the stress, tone and pronunciation of the video.
 Then you can compare the two and see what you did differently, and try again.

 Ask a friend or watch a video to check.
 If your pronunciation doesn’t sound the same, ask yourself some questions: Are you moving your mouth the right way?
 Is your tongue in the right place?
 Are you stressing the right part of the word?
-Use everything you learned in this article!
+Use everything you learned in this article so far!